| Service Level | Read Depth | Sample Input | Input Quantity* | Buffer |

 - Declare the value of the goods to be $1.

-- We only accept pure DNA samples that are intended for Research Use Only!
+- We only accept AAV samples that are intended for Research Use Only!
 We DO NOT accept any samples for clinical diagnostics or trials.
 Any samples that do not conform to our submission guidelines will be discarded and/or submitted to the United States Postal Inspection Service

 - If shipping to Cologne, certain sample types will require some additional information.
 Please reach out to support if you have any questions.